 • Defuzzification

 IT2-FLSs have an additional part that is called as type-reducer, while T1-FLSs do not have type-reducer.
 Type-reducer is necessary for the IT2-FLSs because defuzzifier block can operates by using the type-1 fuzzy sets, so type-2 fuzzy sets have to be converted to type-1 fuzzy sets before the defuzzifier block.
 The output of the type-reducer block is called as type-reduced set and then defuzzifier uses the type reduced set for defuzzification process.
 A simple block diagram of an IT2-FLS can be seen in Figure 2.

+Fig 2.
+Block diagram of an IT2-FLs

+Let’s consider a rule base of an IT2-FLS that contains N rules as below:

+Rn: If x1is X1n and … and xIis XIn , then y is Yn (2)

+Where Xin(i=1,...,I) are IT2-FSs and Yn=[yn,yn] is the interval output.
+For an input vector x=(x1, x2, …,x3) classical steps of the IT2-FLS can be summarized as below:

+Membership interval of each xi on each Xin is computed

+Firing interval of the nth rule is computed:

+Fn=[μX1nx1×…×μXInx1, μX1nx1×…×μXInx1 (3)

+≡fn,fn, n=1,…,N (4)

+Type reduction (TR) method is performed to combine Fnand corresponding rule consequents.

+Ycos=n=1NYnFnn=1NFn=yl,yr (5)

+yl=minn=1kynfn+n=k+1Nynfnn=1kfn+n=k+1Nfn (6)

+yr=maxn=1kynfn+n=k+1Nynfnn=1kfn+n=k+1Nfn (7)

+Defuzzified (crisp) output is computed:

+y=yl+yr2 (8)

 Interval Type-2 Fuzzy Logic Toolbox

-The proposed interval type-2 fuzzy logic system (IT2-FLS) toolbox is implemented by reusing the Matlab® commercial Fuzzy Logic Toolbox and adding new functions for type reduction operations, improving the toolbox user interfaces, creating a Simulink library, connecting the toolbox to Simulink,.
+The proposed interval type-2 fuzzy logic system (IT2-FLS) toolbox is implemented by reusing the Matlab® commercial Fuzzy Logic Toolbox and adding new functions for type reduction operations, improving the toolbox user interfaces, creating a Simulink library, connecting the toolbox to Simulink.

 The IT2FLS toolbox design starts by creating a structure in the Matlab workspace.
 This structure is named as interval type-2 fuzzy inference structure (IT2-FIS).
 The IT2-FIS structure includes all information of the user’s design.
 When new membership functions (MFs) added or current MFs modified or some rules added, actually, at each action this structure is updated by the IT2FLS toolbox automatically.
 An example overview of the it2fis is given in the figure 3.